ScottLogic/blog/_posts/2018-12-14-automation-and-bots-for-open-source.md

 title: Tools, Bots and Automation for better Open Source Projects
 date: 2018-12-14 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 summary: With open source projects, we often work with strangers, people we may never speak to, let alone meet.
 Creating a quality product, with such a disparate team can be quite a challenge.
 This talk takes a look at how tools and automation are a critical component when creating a successful open source project.
 layout: video_post
 video_url: https://www.youtube.com/embed/pEWRMtCibFw
 short-author-aside: true